ftrouill/Macq-test/README.md

 *The user can create a new horse with all these fields*

+## Assumption about the user story

+While reading the user story, I interpreted that the client want an application that allows a user to login, and to manage his own database of horses.
+Hence, it is not a common database for all the users.
+It is done by allowing a MongoDB collection to each user, where he can freely add/edit/delete horses to his table.

 ## How to run the application

 You need to first have a running MongoDB.
 In this technical case, a local database hosted on the default port (27017) is used.
 To start it, run